July: an opportune time to reassess our relationship with alcohol

 Although drinking can be a common way of coping with stress, poor sleep, physical or emotional discomfort and other difficulties, when it starts to become a habit or interferes with your life, alcohol use can become a problem.

 In May this year, the release of the revised Guidelines for the treatment of alcohol problems provided updated recommendations for reducing the risk of alcohol-related harm for adults.
 For healthy adults it is strongly advised that you drink no more than 10 standard drinks a week and no more than 4 standard drinks on any one day to reduce harms.
 For women who are pregnant or breastfeeding, not drinking any alcohol is safest.
 And of course, the less you drink the lower your risk of harm from alcohol.

 However, we know that reducing drinking or stopping altogether is sometimes easier said than done.
 And just like taking on Dry July with a family member or friend can help motivate you to change your drinking habits for a month, the role of peer support for those in recovery from alcohol use disorders is an important aspect of help-seeking and treatment for those looking to make a longer-term change.

-As part of the new national alcohol treatment guidelines, Turning Point researchers Associate Professor Victoria Manning, Dr Michael Savic and Professor Dan Lubman have contributed a chapter on Peer Support Programs outlining the strength of current evidence for peer support – recommending Alcoholics A, assertive linkage, SMART Recovery and other peer support models.
+As part of the new national alcohol treatment guidelines, Turning Point researchers Professor Victoria Manning, Dr Michael Savic and Professor Dan Lubman have contributed a chapter on Peer Support Programs outlining the strength of current evidence for peer support – recommending Alcoholics A, assertive linkage, SMART Recovery and other peer support models.